The international standard for fighting corruption

 Our web-based compliance tool Nexis Diligence™ enables you to stay on the safe side and avoid working with individuals or organization that present a business risk.
-With this user-friendly tool you can search for your business partners in sanctions and PEP lists, company databases, biographies, judgements and international news sources, thus reliably safeguarding yourself.
+With this user-friendly risk and compliance check tool you can search for your business partners in sanctions and PEP lists, company databases, biographies, judgements and international news sources, thus reliably safeguarding yourself.
 Easily performed know-your-customer analyses quickly tell you whether working with an individual or organization poses compliance risks.
 At the press of a button you can then save your research sources and findings in the tamper-proof Report Builder and download them as required.

 How does ISO 37001 differ from ISO 19600?

 There are two important differences between ISO 37001 and ISO 19600, which was introduced in 2014.
 Firstly, ISO 19600 is a Type B standard and thus merely recommendatory, whereas ISO 37001 is a Type A standard and therefore contains compulsory requirements that can be verified and certified.
 Secondly, DIN ISO 37001 is a standard that focuses on a single important compliance issue, while ISO 19600 is a generic standard that sets out recommendations for compliance programs covering a range of issues.